All about Zealandia, the Earth's potential 8th continent

 Zealandia was only officially discovered in 2017 by a group of geologists.
 The road to discovery took over 100 years, with many researchers discovering pieces of evidence pointing to Zealandia's existence.
 The nail in the coffin was satellite data that was "used to track tiny variations in the Earth's gravity across different parts of the crust to map the seafloor," revealing the microcontinent as a "misshapen mass almost as large as Australia," the BBC said.
 "This is an example of how something very obvious can take a while to uncover," Andy Tulloch, a geologist at the New Zealand Crown Research Institute GNS Science and part of the discovery team, said to the BBC.

-Most recently, researchers have managed to map the entire area of Zealandia, according to a new study published in the journal Tectonics.
+More recently, researchers have managed to map the entire area of Zealandia, according to a 2023 study published in the journal Tectonics.
 The experts "dredged the northern two-thirds of the submerged area, pulling up pebbly and cobbley sandstone, fine-grain sandstone, mudstone, bioclastic limestone, and basaltic lava from a variety of time periods," Popular Mechanics said.
 The researchers were then "able to map the major geological units across North Zealandia," by "dating the rocks and interpreting magnetic anomalies."

 In analyzing the data, researchers found a "large fault zone along the south border of Zealandia," likely a "'scar' in Earth's crust, formed when Zealandia broke off from Antarctica and Australia," Forbes said.
 "During this process, the continental crust was stretched and thinned out."
 Scientists also discovered sandstone that was 95 million years old containing "older granite and volcanic pebbles," pointing to volcanic activity over 100 million years ago before the continent submerged.
-"This work completes offshore reconnaissance geological mapping of the entire Zealandia continent," the study said.
+"This work completes offshore reconnaissance geological mapping of the entire Zealandia continent," the Tectonics study said.

 What questions remain?